 Khan Academy’s SAT prep resources are not as good at providing a totally realistic testing experience or teaching students the tricks and patterns test makers use, so you will still want to supplement your study with other resources.

 To get the most out of Khan Academy’s resources, we recommend you upload your PSAT scores or take the diagnostic quizzes in order to learn which areas you need to study the most, make use of their multiple resources to see which study methods work best for you, and take the full-length exams under realistic testing conditions and spread out over the period you are studying.

 Interested in more information on Khan Academy and why they've decided to offer free SAT prep material?
 Check out this guide to learn all about Khan Academy and their SAT resources.

 Wondering when you can take the SAT?
-Our guide lists all the upcoming SAT test dates for 2016 so you can start planning.
+Our guide explains all the upcoming SAT test dates so you can start planning.

 Want to improve your SAT score by 160 points?
 We have the industry's leading SAT prep program.
 Built by Harvard grads and SAT full scorers, the program learns your strengths and weaknesses through advanced statistics, then customizes your prep program to you so you get the most effective prep possible.

 Have friends who also need help with test prep?
 Share this article!